-Many Professional Practice Experience courses are intended to be interdisciplinary in that students with various material interests could take any of the sections and be engaged by the class conversation and critique.
-However, at SAIC, instructors teach their strengths and interests, thus readings and writing assignments may reflect a faculty member's discipline or departmental affiliation.
+Each section of Professional Practice is intended to be interdisciplinary in that students with various material interests could take any of the sections and be engaged by the class conversation and critique.
+Of course, at SAIC, instructors always teach to their strengths and interests, thus readings and writing assignments in a particular section may reflect a faculty member’s discipline or departmental affiliation.
 Many faculty title their Professional Practice Experience courses descriptively and creatively and provide a detailed course description to signal the particular course focus to potential students.

 At the conclusion of the Professional Practice Experience course, students will be able to:

 - Implement a well-planned creative project, applying professional skills relevant to their artistic, creative, and/or scholarly practice (Examples of evidence: Project proposal, including a budget; CV; grant application; exhibition proposal).

 - Present a professional body of work in an online context, demonstrating a critical awareness of audience and selection of work (Examples of evidence: Website, online portfolio, blog, etc.).

 - Create connections and linkages with relevant practitioners, organizations, and institutions in students’ field(s) of interest, with an attention to identifying key figures as well as situating their own work within these fields (Examples of evidence: alumni/artist interview; short summary of experience attending networking events such as a gallery opening, a panel/symposium, visiting an alum at a job site, etc.).

-- Demonstrate the ability to think, speak, and write clearly and effectively especially in regards to the developing body of creative work and/or scholarly practice.
+- Demonstrate the ability to think, speak, and write clearly and effectively with regard to the creative and/or scholarly practice.
 (Examples of evidence: Artist talk, blog, project statement, scholarly presentation, PechaKucha, etc.)